-Within your survey, it’s important to ask pointed questions that ask parents to rate their satisfaction in regard to your communication methods, payment processes, curriculum, meals, and more.
+Within your survey, it’s important to ask pointed survey questions that ask parents to rate their satisfaction in regard to your communication methods, payment processes, curriculum, meals, and more.
 Trends in these answers will indicate which parts of your operations are working well, and which are not.

 Begin your survey with basic questions that will help you understand more about your respondents.
-Though you will likely want your parent satisfaction survey to be anonymous, ask questions such as the following to get a better idea of who is completing your survey:
+Though you will likely want your parent satisfaction survey to be anonymous, ask survey questions such as the following to get a better idea of who is completing your survey: